onionpancakes/chassis/README.md

 ## Runtime Compilation

-Chassis provides two analogous compile functions, `cc/compile-node` and `cc/compile-node*`, for compiling HTML tree at runtime.
+Chassis provides two analogous compile functions, `cc/compile-node` and `cc/compile-node*`, for compiling HTML trees at runtime.
 They are useful for compiling static HTML pages or components.

 Because compiling happens at runtime, lists, function calls, and alias elements are no longer compilation barriers and ambiguous attributes are not possible.